dotnet/docs/docs/csharp/programming-guide/unsafe-code-pointers/pointer-types.md

 The expression `*myVariable` denotes the `int` variable found at the address contained in `myVariable`.

 There are several examples of pointers in the topics [fixed Statement](../../language-reference/keywords/fixed-statement.md) and [Pointer Conversions](../../programming-guide/unsafe-code-pointers/pointer-conversions.md).
-The following example shows the need for the `unsafe` keyword and the `fixed` statement, and how to increment an interior pointer.
+The following example uses the `unsafe` keyword and the `fixed` statement, and shows how to increment an interior pointer.
 You can paste this code into the Main function of a console application to run it.
-(Remember to enable unsafe code in the **Project Designer**; choose **Project**, **Properties** on the menu bar, and then select **Allow unsafe code** in the **Build** tab.)
+These examples must be compiled with the [-unsafe](../../language-reference/compiler-options/unsafe-compiler-option.md) compiler option set.

 [!code-csharp[Using pointer types](../../../../samples/snippets/csharp/keywords/FixedKeywordExamples.cs#5)]